Setup and Installation

 The following is required to create Xamarin-based Android Wear apps:

-Visual Studio or Visual Studio for Mac – You If you are using Visual Studio, Visual Studio 2015 Professional or later is required.
+Visual Studio or Visual Studio for Mac – Visual Studio 2017 Community or later is required.

 Xamarin.Android – Xamarin.Android 4.17 or later must be installed and configured with either Visual Studio or Visual Studio for Mac.